We purchased the large (10kg) Safefill Refillable Gas Bottle, which holds 19.5L of LPG and are delighted with it!

 - Our gas locker did require some minor modifications to the fittings that hold the cylinder in place.
 We bought our Safefill from our dealer, who kindly made the modifications to the locker FOC – and gave us a 10% loyalty discount on the price of the cylinder!

-- Is it Easy to Find Refilling Stations? – Yes!
-We tour full time and have travelled extensively throughout Europe for the last two years.
-We have never had a problem either finding LPG or refilling.
+- Is it Easy to Find Refilling Stations? – We tour full time and have travelled extensively throughout Europe for the last two years.
+We have rarely had a problem either finding LPG or refilling in the countries that we have visited.
+As we plan to go further afield, however, is worth noting that LPG is not available in some countries, such as the Stans and North Africa.

 - UK – To find petrol stations which supply LPG, see Get LPG or LPG MAP.
 (LPG MAP also offers a download of LPG stations for your SatNav.)